petersieg/TMS0500-simulator/snow-leopard/readme.md

 compiled with key.c found here - see commented out line with: clock_gettime(CLOCK_MONOTONIC, &tp);

-No real solution searched for.
+No real solution searched for yet.